sujithsavithryma/Angular-8---Internationalisation/README.md

 ## Development server

-Run `ng serve` for a dev server.
+Run `npm run start:es` for a dev server(Espaniol).
 Navigate to `http://localhost:4200/`.
+The app will automatically reload if you change any of the source files.

+Run `npm run start:en` for a dev server(English).
+Navigate to `http://localhost:4201/`.
 The app will automatically reload if you change any of the source files.

 ## Code scaffolding